NeuraLabs/neura-webhook-sample/README.md

 This sample does the job for you.
 An out of the box tiny server app built on node.js, with just the needed components to [get you started](#using-the-server).
 It can also be used as a test server using [Heroku](#heroku)

+* Some more details about the webhook request format can be found [here](https://dev.theneura.com/docs/api/events#push-event)
+* Create an app using [this guide](https://dev.theneura.com/docs/guide/ios/setup)
+* Add the webhook to your app [here](https://dev.theneura.com/console/apps)

 ## Requirements

 * NodeJS >= 7.6.0